AdrianLeon51/adrianleon/_pages/about.md

 ![Illustration combining BCI and nature environment](images/Accessibility-panoramic(1).png){: .align-center width="1000 px"}

-Curious about the whys and hows in life.{:.center-text}
+Curious about the whys and hows in life.

 *About Me*
 ------